 Even though a goods service was offered on the line, without sidings and being a single track throughout its entire length, the working of truck load goods traffic must have proved to be remarkably difficult.

 Competition would come in many different guises apart from foot slogging for the impecunious.
 Even factors such as timing or distance to the closest stop affected its usage.
 One such competitor was the tram service of the South End Line of the Port Elizabeth Tramways Company albeit that its terminus was at First Avenue.
-Maybe it was not the fare itself was attracted rail passengers, as the two were identical, but more the fact that the rail service took thirteen minutes longer than the tram service.
+Maybe it was not the fare itself that attracted rail passengers, as the two were identical, but more the fact that the rail service took thirteen minutes longer than the tram service.
 In some cases the timing of the trip also had an effect on its usage.

-Another competitor in the form of the Tin Lizzie, as the Model T Ford was colloquially known, and the Chevvie was on the ascendant.
+Another competitor on the ascendant came in the form of the Tin Lizzie, as the Model T Ford was colloquially known, and the Chevvie was on the ascendant.
 It would ultimately be the dead knell of all public transport but more immediately public transport using immutable routes.
 Initially an even greater threat arose: the bus.
 Unlike tram and train, it was not confined to a specific route but could adjust its route to reflect changes in demand.
 The initial service was offered by an entrepreneur, a certain Mr Carelse, who inaugurated a service in 1925.
 By the mid 1920s, only the section of Walmer between First and Sixth Avenue was well-populated and the rest of the journey being mainly open veldt.
 In order to skim the cream for his service, he catered only for the area up to Sixth Avenue by running only as far as Fifth Avenue.